Get Help

 The first step is registering here and providing the necessary paperwork.
 Need help?
 You can reach out to our Client Services Assistant at 719-370-1211.
 Our service hours are Tuesday and Thursday 11 a.m. to 1 p.m. and 4 to 6 p.m.

-Katie Azofeifa, Client Services Assistant at Tri-Lakes Cares
+Katie Azofeifa, Program Support Specialist at Tri-Lakes Cares in Monument CO

 Katie Azofeifa